Metaswitch/clearwater-readthedocs/docs/Manual_Install.md

 The I-CSCF is responsible for sending requests to the correct S-CSCF.
 It queries the HSS, but if the HSS doesn't have a configured S-CSCF for the subscriber then it needs to select an S-CSCF itself.
 The I-CSCF defaults to selecting the Clearwater S-CSCF (as configured in `scscf_uri` in `/etc/clearwater/shared/config`).

-You can configure what S-CSCFs are available to the I-CSCF by editing the `s-cscf.json` file.
+You can configure what S-CSCFs are available to the I-CSCF by editing the `s-cscf.json` file, this is done using `cw-config` - see [here](http://clearwater.readthedocs.io/en/latest/Modifying_Clearwater_settings.html#modifying-sprout-json-configuration).

 This file stores the configuration of each S-CSCF, their capabilities, and their relative weighting and priorities.
 The format of the file is as follows: